 Click on an image to view it

-Fisheries Technician, Nick Keeton holds a 40 inch muskellunge sampled at Brownsville, KY near Lock and Dam 6.
+Fisheries Technician, Nick Keeton holds a 40 inch muskellunge collected and released at Brownsville, KY near Lock and Dam 6.

 Looking upstream from the Brownsville City Boat Ramp at HWY 259 Bridge.